Sometimes my Diabetes diagnosis feels overwhelming

-As a diabetic patient, you may ask yourself, what can I really do to help myself in taking care of my health and my feet?
-Well, there are in fact a few things that I recommend to my diabetic patients to be proactive in their care.
-There are things that you can do daily, weekly, monthly, and every few months.
-By breaking these up into tiny increments, it may not seem to overwhelming.
-That way you can spend a little time on your health and prevent complications having to do with your feet.
+We understand this feeling, and you may even ask yourself, what can I really do to help myself in taking care of my health and my feet?
+Well, there are several things that I recommend to my diabetic patients to be proactive in their care.
+There are things that you can do daily, weekly, monthly, and some things you can put off for just every few months.
+By breaking these up into smaller increments, it may not seem so overwhelming.
+These tips will help you spend a little time on your health and prevent complications having to do with your feet.

 I highly encourage daily foot checks!
-What is a daily foot check and how do I do it?
-A daily foot check can occur at any time of the day.
-Some of my patients like to do it first thing in the morning when they wake up, others like to do it at the end of the day when they are winding down for the evening.
-If you are not able to do this on your own, recruit a family member to help you.
-Or, use a mirror held up to your foot in order to see the parts of your foot that you can't.
+A daily foot check can occur at any time of the day, some of my patients like to do it first thing in the morning when they wake up, and others like to do it at the end of the day when they are winding down for the evening.
+If you are not able to do this on your own, recruit a family member to help you, or use a mirror held up to your foot in order to see the parts of your foot that you can't.
 Whenever you decide to do it, there are a few things to look for:

--check inside your shoes.
+- Check inside your shoes.
 It is important to turn each shoe upside down and look into the end of the inside of the shoe to make sure there is no foreign object in there that shouldn't be.
 Sometimes something as small as a pebble can get caught in the shoe, and for diabetic patients with neuropathy, you may not be able to feel something as small and subtle as a little pebble.
-This can wreak havoc on your skin as you go about your day and not notice that you are stepping on something in your shoe.
-It can cause a break in skin and sore that could become infected.
+This can wreak havoc on your skin as you go about your day without noticing that you are stepping on something in your shoe.
+It can cause a break in skin and even a sore that could become infected.
 In fact, I have even seen patients walk in with a sewing needle in their foot that they never even knew was there.
 They would have known if they did daily foot checks!

--check your blood sugars daily.
-May times your primary care doctor or you endocrinologist (diabetes specialist) may recommend that you keep a log.
+- Check your blood sugars daily.
+Many times your primary care doctor or you endocrinologist (diabetes specialist) may recommend that you keep a log.
 You don't have to bring in the log to your podiatrist, but your primary care doctor may ask for it.
-It allows you to see daily and even hourly trends, and give you and your doctors information you can use to help tweak medications in order to keep your blood glucose levels very well controlled.
+This log allows you to see daily and even hourly trends, and give you and your doctors information you can use to help tweak medications in order to keep your blood glucose levels very well controlled.

 If you have been keeping track of your blood sugars every day, then it will be easy to look at your levels a week at a time.
 Did you have a good week where you hit all the blood glucose level goals?
 Was it a little high one day, and if so, why?
 Was it your diet, were you under the weather, or did you do a little less exercise that day?
 All of these can be reviewed on a weekly basis.